The Perks of an IP Audit

 IP Audit is an extensive process which includes multiple stages of fact-finding and analysis of the company’s IP portfolio.
 Broadly, the process focuses on reviewing the IP assets inventory of the company, ownership details, protection of the assets, contracts pertaining to such IP assets and infringement issues.
 A major facet of IP auditing process is a SWOT analysis wherein emphasis is put on revealing the strengths, weaknesses, opportunities, and threats of the enterprise regarding its IP portfolio and practices.

 When a detailed report is forged out of the auditing process, the loopholes in IP management of the company must be identified on the basis of which specific remedial actions need to be taken.
 Following the audit, the entity must strive towards securing its unsecured IP assets, exploring the IP-centric business opportunities, eliminating all the IP infringement possibilities and bringing its IP practices in consonance with the strategic objectives of the company.

-The biggest challenge in completion of a successful IP audit is to drive it to its end stage.
+The biggest challenge in the completion of a successful IP audit is to drive it to its end stage.
 The process can be so long and cumbersome that the managers may lose their interest in the auditing process.
-In order to eliminate these challenges, a strict planning must be done before commencing with the core stage of auditing (as discussed above under “Methodology” and “the Preliminary Stage”).
-Conclusively, it is noteworthy that the understanding of “asset worth” in contemporary business world has transcended beyond the worth conceived by the company’s physical assets.
+In order to eliminate these challenges, strict planning must be done before commencing with the core stage of auditing (as discussed above under “Methodology” and “the Preliminary Stage”).
+Conclusively, it is noteworthy that the understanding of “asset worth” in the contemporary business world has transcended beyond the worth conceived by the company’s physical assets.
 In fact, the 21st Century global market places more emphasis on the intrinsic value of an entity’s intangible assets, which majorly comprises of its Intellectual Property.
-Therefore, it is high time that IP-driven businesses realize the actual worth of their predominant asset portfolio and make the best of its efficient utilization.
+Therefore, it is high time that IP-driven businesses realize the actual worth of their predominant asset portfolio and makes the best of its efficient utilization.